-6.01 Loan Commitments
+6.02 Loan Commitments

-In order to obtain a Commitment to reserve funds under the Program the Lender must:
+To obtain a Commitment to reserve funds under the Program the Lender must:

-- Reserve the loan using the Loan Commitment System. - Commitments are valid for 120 days.
+- Reserve the loan using the loan commitment system. - Commitments are valid for 120 days.
 All Commitments will be automatically cancelled at day 121.
-Extensions are approved at Minnesota Housing's sole discretion. - Loans must meet eligibility requirements and gain a status of Purchase Approval via the Loan Commitment System no later than the last day a Commitment is valid.
+Extensions are approved at Minnesota Housing's sole discretion. - Loans must meet eligibility requirements and gain a status of Purchase Approval via the loan commitment system no later than the last day a Commitment is valid.

-6.02 Modifying a Commitment
+6.03 Modifying a Commitment

-- Changes to a loan must be updated in the Loan Commitment System and will be evaluated for compliance with Program eligibility requirements. - Any qualifying Commitment change will not alter the Commitment period originally established. - Changes to Commitments involving the Borrower and/or the property address are not permitted. - An increase in the loan amount will be allowed only if funds are available to accommodate the change.
+- Changes to a loan must be updated in the loan commitment system and will be evaluated for compliance with Program eligibility requirements. - Any qualifying Commitment change will not alter the Commitment period originally established. - Changes to Commitments involving the Borrower and/or the property address are not permitted. - An increase in the loan amount will be allowed only if funds are available to accommodate the change.

-6.03 Canceling a Commitment
+6.04 Canceling a Commitment